Organizing with Keywords

 Photo: Halftone Studios

-Exposure makes it easy for you to add keywords to your photos.
-A good time to apply keywords is when you’re copying your images from your camera card.
+A good time to apply keywords is during the process of copying images from camera cards.

 In the Metadata section, type in a keyword.
 Additional keywords can quickly be added with a comma-separated list.
 Alternatively, existing keywords from the keyword library can be selected.

 These Metadata options are also available when shooting tethered.
 Learn more about Exposure’s Monitor Folder features in our Tethered Shooting video.

 The photos in this demo share several event-related keywords.
 In the Apply Keyword field, add information like the venue, the location, and other vendors.